MailTape/MailTape-v1/_posts/2022-07-10-Charlotte-Adigéry.md

 image: 'https://mailta.pe/img/fbPic500.png'
 episode_URL: 'http://mailta.pe/500/Charlotte-Adigéry/'
 ---
 <p id="introduction"> Our 500th episode of MailTape this morning!!
 This year and since 2012, we've welcomed so many wonderful guests, sharing love for music with our loyal listeners every Sunday.
-It's hard not to feel sentimental with this particularly special gift of bringing music into peoples' hearts.
+It's hard not to feel sentimental with this particularly special objective of bringing music into peoples' hearts.
 We hope you've loved these moments as much as we have, cheers to the next 500.
     <br><br>
 To celebrate with us, we welcome Charlotte Adigéry to MailTape this morning!
 One half of the duo with Bolis Pupul (welcomed last week, our episode 499!), Charlotte Adigéry's work spans R&B, jazz, techno, and club music, creating catching collages of textured sound.
-Charlotte Adigéry and Bolis Pupul's latest album, Topical Dancer, counters heavy topics with humor and grace, offering a creative collaboration that surprises with each subsequent listen.
+Charlotte Adigéry collaborates with artist Bolis Pupul (welcomed last week, our episode 499!) for her latest album, Topical Dancer.
+The creative collaboration counters heavy topics with humor and grace, offering surprises with each subsequent listen.
 </p>

 # Charlotte Adigéry's selection